atanasantonov/unax-theme/README.md

 # Unax

-Unax theme is most of all starter theme based on Underscores and Twitter Bootstrap.
+Unax starter theme based on Underscores and Twitter Bootstrap.

 Theme uses Sass language in well organized files.
-Static assets are compiled with gulp and gulp files are included.

-Sass files can be managed in scss/style.scss.
-Theme includes different filters for classes in the markup.
+Theme includes different filters for layout classes.
 Plenty of widget areas are registered as well as several menu locations.
-Bootstrap colors with the appropriate filters are integrated in Gutenberg color palette.
+Bootstrap colors with the appropriate filters integrated in Gutenberg color palette.

 Web Content Accessibility Guidelines (WCAG) compatible.